Landlords and the Best of Intentions - Legal Reader

 Since the pandemic, insult has joined injury, with rents getting more expensive in almost all markets.
 With more homes being snapped up by investors instead of families who intend to occupy the house themselves, would-be residents are getting priced out of the market.
 Rising wages and the ability to work from home sent more affluent buyers shopping in cheaper markets, too, bidding prices up too high for those who are committed to the area.
 According to data that the New York Times obtained from Zillow, the average worker has to toil for almost 63 hours per month just to cover the average $2040 rent, six hours longer than in October, 2019.
 There is no end in sight.

 Which brings us back to Chase.
-JP Morgan Chase, quite possibly the world’s largest bank, and now, they’re partnering with Haven Realty Capital to drop a cool billion dollars to build single-family rental properties around the U.S., starting in the Atlanta metropolitan area.
+JP Morgan Chase is quite possibly the world’s largest bank, and now, they’re partnering with Haven Realty Capital to drop a cool billion dollars to build single-family rental properties around the U.S., starting in the Atlanta metropolitan area.
 This is being touted as the solution to a housing market where people can’t afford to buy homes, but still need to live in them.
 A solution which, mind you, will allow JP Morgan Chase shareholders to grow rich while they sleep, while renters pay as much as the market will bear, perhaps never able to save enough for a home of their own.
 What claim have corporations and banks, on the general principle of social justice, to this accession of riches?

 Used to be that homes were built for people to live in.
 Now, they’re built for as much profit as can be extracted from people who have a basic biological need for shelter.
 Perhaps one day, these warm-blooded meat-based profit generators will fight to become people again.
 But not now; we have to get to work to afford the rent.